 “This change of Federal policy will have the desired effect of bringing more stability to the current and new residents of the UAE.
 This improved sentiment will bring about a positive effect and will go a long way in getting residents to put down roots, resulting in an overall increase in homeownership for a lot of UAE residents.

 The new ruling could be a game-changer as people in the future will see the UAE as their home, rather than just a temporary place to live and work.
 More people will look at their housing arrangements, and it is clear to me that the golden UAE visas will attract regular renters to invest and become homeowners.
 This particular market is huge, and if this market can be tapped, it will give a welcome impetus to the property market in general.

-We believe that these new laws will be game changers in the UAE property market.
+We believe these new laws will be game changers in the UAE property market.”

-We hope you find this post useful.
-For more insights and information on the UAE, subscribe to MyBayut.
+For more insights and information on the UAE, keep visiting MyBayut.